JohnyTheRipper/Cetus/README.md

 ---

-***Disclaimer***: This project is for educational and informational purposes only.
+***Disclaimer***: This project is for ***educational and informational purposes only***.
 It is not intended as financial advice.
 Always conduct your own research or consult with a financial professional before making investment decisions.*